yash-sharma1/docs-site/docs/api-reference/sdk.md

-# SDK for Binance Chain
+# SDKs for Binance Chain

 Here the client SDK is used to connect to Binance Chain and DEX.
 There are libraries in a few programming languages, including: